chocolatetoothpaste/camino/README.md

 This was done to handle 404/405 errors to prevent hanging when testing.

-Additionally, Camino.error can (read: should) be augmented/replaced with your own handling of response back to the server.
-Take a peak at the code for an idea how to accomplish this, and maybe add your own browser error handler while you're at it.
+Additionally, Camino.error can (should) be augmented/replaced with your own handling of response back to the server.
+Look at the default implementation of Camino.error for an idea how to accomplish this.

+For browsers there is no error handling.

 ### Polyfills
 **CustomEvent**